steve-krisjanovs/docker-term/readme.md

 * telnet
   * PRO: excellent legacy device support (virtually everything supports telnet)
   * PRO: easily bypasses linux username/password prompt (users are directed to the app once a telnet connection is established)
-  * CON: no encryption (do NOT serve this container in the public. on-premise only)
+  * CON: no encryption (do NOT serve this container in the public internet if using Telnet! on-premise/private cloud only)
 * SSH
   * PRO: encrypted traffic to prevent sniffing
   * CON: requires an SSH client (e.g. JuiceSSH for Android, Termius for iOS, etc) which isn't common on older devices